Making Peace With Bacteria To End Antibiotic Resistance

 Jump to 1928, when microbiologist Alexander Fleming accidentally left his petri dish of staphylococci (common respiratory and skin bacterium in humans) exposed to a penicillin mold.
 The halo of dead staph bacteria on the edges of the petri dish that Fleming encountered the next morning, signaled the future of antibiotics.

 Penicillin, the precursor of modern antibiotics, works by preventing enzymes in bacteria from forming new cell walls.
 The scope of exploitation for penicillin was limitless from day one.
-Tuberculosis, strep, staph, typhoid, ulcers, abscesses, food poisonings, infections from surgeries, all needed a reliable bug buster.
+Tuberculosis, step, staph, typhoid, ulcers, abscesses, food poisonings, infections from surgeries, all needed a reliable bug buster.

 Mass production of penicillin began just in time for WWII, where it quickly gained a lifesaver reputation by dramatically reducing casualties from wounds and amputations.
 US pharmaceutical giants Merck, Squibb, Pfizer, and Abbot grew production from 21 billion units in 1943 to 6.8 trillion units in 1945.